Fishers Community Impact Project

 About the Project

-The planned expansion will add stand-alone outpatient physician office developments in the community and grow the square footage of our hospital campus by nearly 50 percent.
+The planned expansion will add stand-alone outpatient physician office developments in the community and grow the square footage of the hospital campus by nearly 50 percent.
 The hospital expansion will add:

 • 50 inpatient beds, bringing the total to 88.